Kyle Lowry NBA Playoffs Player Props: Heat vs. Celtics

-The Miami Heat, Kyle Lowry included, will play at 8:30 PM on Thursday against the Boston Celtics in the 2023 NBA Playoffs.
+The Miami Heat, Kyle Lowry included, hit the court versus the Boston Celtics at 8:30 PM ET on Monday in the 2023 NBA Playoffs.

-In this piece we'll examine Lowry's stats and trends, helping you make good picks on prop bets.
+If you'd like to place a bet on Lowry's props, we dive into his available ones, providing some stats and trends, below.

 Kyle Lowry Prop Bets vs. the Celtics